sap-tutorials/Tutorials/tutorials/s4sdkjs-odata-service-cloud-foundry/s4sdkjs-odata-service-cloud-foundry.md

 ```
 [OPTION END]

-- We apply `requestBuilder` on the business partner entity.
-Every entity has a `requestBuilder` function that allows to chain all types of request builders that are available for this entity.
+- In line 2, we are creating a request builder for the business partner entity.
-- We use the `GetAll` request builder to create a request that retrieves all of the business partners.
+- Line 3 indicates, that we want to create a request to get all the business partners.
-- The SAP Cloud SDK automatically sets some necessary request headers on every request, but you can specify additional custom headers using the `withCustomHeaders` function.
-- The last step when making a request is the request execution, chain the `execute` function and pass a destination to it.
-It can contain information like an URL, Authentication and Proxy Settings.
+- Line 4 takes care of the execution and sends a request to an URL based on the given destination `url`.

 -------------------